What Is An Independent Medical Examination (IME)?

 Do not confuse politeness with your responsibility to take care of yourself.
 If you don’t help yourself, who will do it for you?
 If you can’t help yourself then see if a lawyer will help you.
 You only get a short period of time to salvage what you can from your L&I claim.
 Do it or lose it!

-Be Prepared for Your IME
+Be Prepared When you Attend Your IME

 - Bring in an observer – This can be a friend or a relative.
 Your friend or relative can attend your medical exam, but not your psychiatric exam.
 An observer can be helpful.